 4. Call a Painter

 The new owners will almost always need to repaint.
 The fresh paint will help to cover the stains and block the odor, but it usually takes more than one coat.
 A single layer of paint and primer may help the area look great initially, but over time, the residue underneath can penetrate the stain and show through on the surface.
 The smell may return with the stains.

 Make certain the service that paints the home understands the situation.
 The painters will usually need to apply more coats than they would otherwise.
 Most will use a specific primer and paint that can trap the stains or smell.
 Plan to repaint all surfaces in the home – not just those in designated smoking rooms.

 In troublesome situations, like when dealing with cigarette stains, call a professional.
-At Elite Painting KC, we can answer your questions and offer suggestions.
-Contact us for a free price quote to give your home the fresh look it needs.
+At Elite Painting KC, we can answer your questions and offer suggestions, as we’ve been there before and can help in nearly any situation.

 Our professionals have encountered many things in our time, and have enjoyed bringing new life back to these beautiful spaces, and the creative opportunities that come from being able to start fresh again with clean walls and new ideas!
 Contact us for a free price quote to give your home the fresh look it needs!